 For female patients: You should not receive this medicine if you are pregnant or may become pregnant.
 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 For male patients: